 2. Basic Life Support

 As a medical transportation company, having a team of highly-skilled EMTs is key to making sure patients, that require Basic Life Support (BLS), are transported with the utmost care.
 Midwest Medical’s licensed EMTs go through 6-10 months of training and education on BLS.
-Basic patient care skills include airway management, oxygen therapy, IV monitoring, medication assistance, advanced aid to injuries, first aid and orthopedic care.
+Basic patient care skills include oxygen therapy, IV monitoring, medication assistance, advanced aid to injuries, first aid and orthopedic care.

 3. Advanced Life Support